DMXMax/mythic-cli/README.md

 - **Story Logging**: Automatic logging of dice rolls and game events
 - **Chaos Factor Management**: Dynamic chaos factor tracking for story complexity
 - **Character and Scene Management**: Tools for managing game elements
+- **Markdown Export**: Export a game and its log via a customizable template
 - **Robust Error Handling**: Comprehensive validation and user feedback
 - **Flexible Game Creation**: Multiple ways to create games with custom chaos factors and default odds